yannikkellerde/GABOR/README.md

 2. **Move ordering:** In Qango, the squares in the center, are much more likely to be usefull to occupy, than the squares in the corner.
 So it was important to make sure, that when there is a tie in the Proof-Number of two nodes, the algorithm first checks out the move closer to the center.
 3. **Deleting proven nodes:** Using above techniques, I was already able to solve the basic version of the Game in just a few seconds, but when trying with the *Burgregel*, I still ran out of memory.
 So I make use of a technique first described by Victor Allis and deleted all Nodes that where already proven from the game tree.
 The hash of their position is stored in either the *provenset* or the *disprovenset*, so I don't have to evaluate the positions again, when I reach them.

-## You wan't to clone this repository
+## If you wan't to clone this repository
 Feel free to clone this repository and check out the code yourself, but be warned: As I implemented the code just for myself, I didn't do any documentation or commenting and the code will probably be very hard to understand for someone, who has not implemented it himself.

 ## Further work